SlowpenScience/OLD_slowpen.science.github.io/content/projects.md

 ###### status = Being revised for further consideration at Meta-Psychology

 Initially, this project was called "Automation in Sequential Testing: A commentary on Schönbrodt, Wagenmakers, Zehetleitner, and Perugini (2017)".
-We submitted this comment to Meta-Psychology and received very helpfull reviews.
+We submitted this comment to Meta-Psychology and received very helpful reviews.
 We decided to modify our work from a comment to a full tutorial.
 We will propose a tutorial on automation from data collection to data analysis in the case of sequential data analysis.